Vossloh: Vossloh Rail Vehicles

-Vossloh Rail Vehicles (formerly Vossloh España S.A.) was acquired from Alstom c.2005.
+Vossloh Rail Vehicles (formerly Vossloh España) was acquired from Alstom c.2005.
 The former Meinfesa plant produced diesel electric locomotives as well as passenger multiple units, trams and bogies.

 The company's locomotive output has included the SNCF BB 460000 (in cooperation with Alstom) and Vossloh Euro locomotives.

 During 2010, the company launched a new locomotive type: the diesel electric Eurolight locomotive, designed for railways requiring axleloads less than 20t, and with either 2.3 or 2.8MW installed engine power.
 In September 2012, Vossloh unveiled a mockup of the "Desert Hawk" locomotive, a single ended development of its Euro locomotive design intended for use in push-pull passenger trains in hot and sandy conditions.
 The rail vehicles division was announced as sold to Stadler in late 2015.

 Vossloh Locomotives

-Vossloh Locomotives was sold to CRRC Zhuzhou Locomotive Co., Ltd., Zhuzhou, China (CRRC ZELC), a subsidiary of China Railway Rolling Stock Corporation Ltd. (CRRC) on May 31, 2020.
+Vossloh Locomotives was sold to CRRC Zhuzhou Locomotive, Zhuzhou, China on May 31, 2020.

 Vossloh Kiepe

-Vossloh Kiepe GmbH produces electrical systems for light rail, trolleybuses and hybrid buses including electric propulsion and control, air conditioning and heating as well as passenger rail vehicle refurbishment and modernisation.
-The business (as Vossloh Electrical Systems) was sold in late 2016 to Knorr-Bremse.
+Vossloh Kiepe produced electrical systems for light rail, trolleybuses and hybrid buses including electric propulsion and control, air conditioning and heating as well as passenger rail vehicle refurbishment and modernisation.
+The business was sold in late 2016 to Knorr-Bremse.